immersive-web/webxr-ar-module/explainer.md

 ### Beginning a VR session

 Clicking that button will attempt to initiate a [`VRSession`](https://w3c.github.io/webvr/#interface-vrsession), which manages input and output for the display.
 When creating a session with `VRDevice.requestSession` the capabilities that the returned session must have are passed in via a dictionary, exactly like the `supportsSession` call.
 If `supportsSession` returned true for a given dictionary then calling `requestSession` with the same dictionary values should be reasonably expected to succeed, barring external factors (such as `requestSession` not being called in a user gesture for an exclusive session or another page currently having an exclusive session for the same device.)

-The page may also want to create a session that doesn't need exclusive access to the device for tracking purposes.
-Since the `VRSession` is also what provides access to the device's position and orientation data requesting a non-exclusive session enables what's referred to as "Magic Window" use cases, where the scene is rendered on the page normally but is responsive to device movement.
-This is especially useful for mobile devices, where moving the device can be used to look around a scene.
-Devices with Tango tracking capabilities may also expose 6DoF tracking this way, even when the device itself is not capable of stereo presentation.

-Starting an exclusive session will suspend all non-exclusive sessions for the device (firing the session `blur` event) until the exclusive session is ended.

 ```js
 function BeginVRSession(isExclusive) {